'The Boys' Boss on Connecting Stormfront From Amazon Series to Comics With 'Horrific' Reveal

 (Warning: This post contains spoilers for Episode 206 of “The Boys,” titled “The Bloody Doors Off.”)

-Friday’s episode of Season 2 of “The Boys” is a moment that some fans have been clamouring for (or complaining about) since Aya Cash’s version of Stormfront was introduced: the moment when she “catches up” to the Stormfront from Garth Ennis and Darick Robertson’s comics with the reveal that the decades-old superhero is actually a Nazi — literally, from the Third Reich — who also happens to be the first supe ever created using Compound V.
+Friday’s episode of Season 2 of “The Boys” ends with a scene that some fans have been clamoring for (or complaining about) since Aya Cash’s version of Stormfront was introduced: the moment when she “catches up” to the Stormfront from Garth Ennis and Darick Robertson’s comics with the reveal that the decades-old superhero is actually a Nazi — literally, from the Third Reich — who also happens to be the first supe ever created using Compound V.

 “Really, that’s a very similar backstory to the comic book: a real Nazi, really injected by the Nazis — one of the very first injections, if not the first,” “The Boys” showrunner Eric Kripke told TheWrap.
 “That was just something we always wanted in the backstory of this character — we just wanted to really hide it.
 So I remember there were a lot of fans of the comic shouting out when Stormfront first came out about, why even name her Stormfront?
 Why are you doing any of this?
 And in the back of my head I’m just waiting, because you’re going to see it’s actually exactly the character from the comic!
 She’s just wearing a very different mask.”